All of these papers are in Adobe PDF format.

 Keeping Up with the Congressmen: Evaluating Constituents' Awareness of Redistricting, with Scott H. Huffmon (Winthrop University).
 To be presented at the 2013 Midwest Political Science Association and 2013 Alabama Political Science conferences, April 2013.
 A slide presentation associated with this paper is available here.

 Group Decision-Making in Open Source Development: Putting Condorcet's Method in Practice.
-Presented at the 2013 Southern Political Science Association conference, January 2013.
+Presented at the 2017 Georgia Political Science Association conference, November 2017.
+A previous version was presented at the 2013 Southern Political Science Association conference, January 2013.

 Partisanship, Political Knowledge, and Changing Economic Conditions.
 Based on research previously presented at the 2010 American Political Science Association conference, September 2010; the 2011 Western Political Science Association conference, April 2011; and the 2011 European Political Science Association conference, June 2011.
 A (slightly outdated) slide presentation associated with this paper is available here.